Mohamedqadar-Ibrahim/AWS-ScoutSuite-Report/README.md

 # AWS ScoutSuite Project 🚀

 ## Overview 📖
-This project utilizes **ScoutSuite**, an open-source security auditing tool, to assess the security posture of AWS accounts.
+This project utilises **ScoutSuite**, an open-source security auditing tool, to assess the security posture of AWS accounts.
 The primary goal is to identify potential vulnerabilities across various AWS services, ensuring that best practices for security are being followed.

 ## Objective 🎯
 The main objectives of this project are to: